 Lifeslittlesteps.com is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read full Disclosure here.

-There are a few factors that can contribute to bigger feet.
+There are several factors that can contribute to bigger feet.
 For one, as we age, our feet tend to get bigger and wider.
 Additionally, pregnancy can cause feet to swell and grow due to the added weight and fluid retention.
-Obesity can also lead to larger feet, as extra weight puts strain on the feet and causes them to spread out.

 In this article, we’ll discuss in detail why your feet are getting bigger and what you can do about it.

-1) Your Feet Get Bigger With Age
+1) Your Feet Get Bigger and Wider With Age

 There are a few reasons why feet tend to get bigger as we age.
-One is simply that the fatty tissues in our feet break down and dissipate over time, causing our feet to become thinner and longer.
+One is simply that the fatty tissues in our feet break down and dissipate over time, causing our feet to become longer.

 Additionally, the ligaments and tendons in our feet become less elastic with age, which can also lead to longer, wider feet.
 Finally, gravity takes its toll on our feet over the years, causing them to flatten out and spread outwards.

-All of these factors combine to create larger feet, which can be a problem if you’re still wearing shoes that fit the size of your feet when you were younger.
-Not only will your shoes feel tighter and more uncomfortable, but they may also start to cause problems like blisters, calluses, and worsening bunions.
+All of these factors combined lead to larger feet, which can be a problem if you’re still wearing shoes that fit the size of your feet when you were younger.

-That’s why it’s important to have your feet measured regularly and to buy new shoes when your old ones start to feel too tight.
+It’s important to have your feet measured regularly and to buy new shoes when your old ones start to feel too tight.

-You should buy your shoes from a local shoe store.
-The Orthotist at the shoe store will measure your feet using a Brannock device.
 Once you know your proper shoe size, you can try on a variety of shoes to see which ones feel the most comfortable for you.
-The Orthotist or your Podiatrist can give your recommendations on which shoes would be good for your foot structure.

 If you wear orthotics, make sure to take them to the shoe store with you so you can try them on in your new shoes.